Helping guide older adults, caregivers and persons with disabilities

 CPAAA Is Here to Help

-For over 40 years Central Plains Area Agency on Aging (CPAAA) has helped guide older adults, caregivers and persons with disabilities providing information, assistance and support.
+For over 50 years Central Plains Area Agency on Aging (CPAAA) has helped guide older adults, caregivers and persons with disabilities by providing information, assistance and support.
 Our friendly staff see the big picture and are here to help you understand your options and find resources available through CPAAA and our community partners.
 CPAAA serves older individuals, family caregivers, adults with disabilities and professionals in Butler, Harvey and Sedgwick Counties.
-Find out more.

 What’s New at CPAAA